whatsnowplaying/whats-now-playing/docs/recognition/acoustidmb.rst

 #.
 Any additional MusicBrainz configuration
 #.
 Click Save

-Now Playing will now use AcoustID and MusicBrainz to provide supplementary metadata that was not provided by either the DJ software or tags that were read from the file.
+**What's Now Playing** will now use AcoustID and MusicBrainz to provide supplementary metadata that was not provided by either the DJ software or tags that were read from the file.